-- 19.01 Beginning in August of each year and monthly thereafter the Employer will deposit an amount equal to one twelfth (1/12) of five percent (5%) of each regular employee's previous year's gross salary into a registered retirement savings plan or registered pension plan.
-The financial institution will be chosen by the employee.
-However, if all employees agree to participate in a registered pension plan, the carrier will be chosen by the Employer following consultation with the employees. - 19.02 In order to qualify for the Employer's contribution, all participating employees must contribute 2.5% of their previous year's gross salary resulting in a combined Employer/employee total contribution of 7.5% annually. - 19.03 Employees can decide not to participate in the plan in which case the employer will not contribute on the employee's behalf.
-Once the employee decides to participate the employee does not have the option of opting out. - 19.04 The pension plan will be locked in until the employee either retires or leaves the organization.
-Should the employee leave the organization part way through a month, then the amount of the contribution will be prorated on the gross salary that is due on the last day of employment.
+- 19.02 In order to qualify for the Employer's contribution, all participating employees must contribute two and one half percent (2.5%) of their previous year's gross salary resulting in a combined Employer/employee total contribution of seven and one half percent (7.5%) annually. - 19.03 Employees can decide not to participate in the plan in which case the employer will not contribute on the employee's behalf.
+Once the employee decides to participate the employee does not have the option of opting out.

-19.05 If an employee is on any approved leave as provided for in Article 11 excluding 11.03b and 11.06, all benefit coverage and insurance programs including Pension or RRSP will continue unchanged during the term of the leave.
+- 19.04 The pension plan will be locked in until the employee either retires or leaves the organization.
+Should the employee leave the organization part way through a month, then the amount of the contribution will be prorated on the gross salary that is due on the last day of employment. - 19.05 If an employee is on any approved leave as provided for in Article 11 excluding 11.03b and 11.06, all benefit coverage and insurance programs including Pension or RRSP will continue unchanged during the term of the leave.